 I was just having a discussion with an associate about my belief that we’ve seen the top of the bond market and I think rates are going higher (something I’ve written a lot about).
 My friend’s in private equity and we had the discussion which he’d not thought about.

-So take away some of the zero and on a relative basis you get capital shifting.
+So take away some of the zeroes and on a relative basis, you get capital shifting.
 This doesn’t require you to understand Black-Scholes pricing, risk parity, foreign exchange flows, or any other “financial” knowledge.
-Think stuff through and take it beyond first level thinking.
+Think stuff through and take it beyond first-level thinking.
 Do it lots, do it regularly, and you start training your brain.
 It’s just a muscle, after all.

 I’m trying to make sure my kids aren’t completely ignorant.
-The other day we were at a mall, and I bought them an ice cream in a food hall.
-Their purpose was to eat an ice cream and mine to get them to think.
+The other day we were at a mall, and I bought them ice cream in a food hall.
+Their purpose was to eat ice cream, and mine to get them to think.
 So there were a dozen food outlets.
 I asked them to tell me which one they’d buy and why.